NetworkCurator/NetworkCurator.github.io/user/install.md

 ls
 ```

 This should list a number of directories and files.
-In particular, there should be a file `index.php` and several directories starting with the prefix `nc`.
+In particular, you should see a file `index.php` and several directories starting with the prefix `nc`.